Ready to embark on a fall foliage Vermont road trip you won’t soon forget?

 There is front-country camping available on Waterbury Reservoir at Little River State Park, which is our top state park for kids in the whole state.
 This park is open until October 23rd, and there are camping cabins that you can rent if staying warm and sleeping in a bed is crucial.
 If you don’t want to camp, we recommend staying a few miles north in Stowe.

 Just a half-mile from Waterbury Center State Park is Cold Hollow Cider Mill.
-Not only is this one of Vermont’s top tourist attractions, but they also have pretty delicious cider donuts.
+Not only is this one of Vermont’s top tourist attractions, but it also has pretty delicious cider donuts.
 Pop in for lunch or some fresh baked goods, and don’t forget a gallon of cider for your cooler!

 Fall in Stowe, VT: Home to Vermont’s Highest Peak